giellatekno/metadict/Install.md

 podman system migrate
 ```
 If `make run` complains that port 5432 is in use, postgres is probably running directly in your OS.
 As we want to run it in a container, you will need to stop the running instance.
-Find the process id (PID) of postgres using
+Find the process id (PID) of postgres using:
 ```bash
 sudo lsof -i tcp:5432
 ```
-which should return something like
+which should return something like:
 ```text
 COMMAND     PID     USER   FD   TYPE  DEVICE SIZE/OFF NODE NAME postgres 340940 postgres    5u  IPv6 1053773      0t0  TCP localhost:postgresql (LISTEN)